-If you find a hedgehog and are concerned for its welfare we can advise you on what to do.
+If you find a hedgehog or other animal and are concerned for its welfare we can advise you on what to do.

-Please make a donation to our cause to support wildlife hospitals during these very difficult times.
+Please consider making a donation to our cause to support wildlife hospitals during these very difficult times.

 "It's all about encouraging people to participate and learn about the natural world through hands on discovery."

 Established over 25 years ago, as a wildlife rescue and rehabilitation centre, WildAid has been making a difference for wildlife welfare throughout the UK ever since.